 So much has been written on homemade ham radio antennas that it would be a shame not to point you to some of the best sources of articles on the subject.

-I felt I should share with you here my favorite sources of information for the antenna "home brewing" enthusiast.
+Because many ham radio operators, all over the world, like to experiment with homemade antennas, I felt I should share with you here my favorite sources of information for the antenna "home brewing" enthusiast.

 I believe that QRP enthusiasts come up with some of the most efficient and effective homemade ham radio antennas.

 Because they have to extract every micro-volt of RF possible from the radio waves to hear other QRP ham radio stations.